teamlint/baron/TUTORIAL.md

 1. Follow instructions in the [README](./README.md)
   - Can use `brew install` to get protobuf, golang, but not other packages (`go get` the rest).
-2. Go to truss installation folder and run `make test` If everything passes you’re good to go.
+2. Go to baron installation folder and run `make test` If everything passes you’re good to go.
   If you see any complaints about packages not installed, `go get` those packages If you encounter any other issues - ask the developers
-3. To update to newer version of truss, do `git pull`, or `go get -u github.com/metaverse/truss/...` truss again.
+3. To update to newer version of baron, do `git pull`, or `go get -u github.com/teamlint/baron/...` baron again.

 # Writing your first service